China Construction Bank investigates wealth management product dispute

 The majority of the products are short-term savings vehicles often created by third parties and issued through banks.
 The products mostly invest in stocks and money market instruments, promising returns of 4-5 percent.

-But a sizeable amount have funnelled money into riskier investments, offering double-digit gains by financing anything from property and infrastructure projects, to car dealerships, pop concerts and even the sale of ham.
+But a sizeable amount have funneled money into riskier investments, offering double-digit gains by financing anything from property and infrastructure projects, to car dealerships, pop concerts and even the sale of ham.